Queenie (Carty-Williams novel)

-Queenie is a new adult novel written by British author Candice Carty-Williams and published by an imprint of Trapeze published by Orion in 2019.
+Queenie is a new adult novel written by British author Candice Carty-Williams and published by Trapeze, an imprint of Orion, in 2019.
 The novel is about the life and loves of Queenie Jenkins, a vibrant, troubled 25-year-old British-Jamaican woman who is not having a very good year.
+In 2023, Channel 4 announced that Queenie had been made into a television drama, created and executive produced by Carty-Williams which aired in June 2024.

 Background

 In 2017 Queenie was the subject of an auction between four publishers and was eventually acquired for a six-figure sum by Orion.
 Although it was marketed as "a black Bridget Jones", Carty-Williams herself said in an interview in Stylist magazine: "That's how I thought of her in the beginning, too.
 But this book is also naturally political just because of who Queenie is.
 She's not Bridget Jones.
 She could never be."
 Speaking on CBS Local, Carty-Williams further explained: "It's such a personal story, but it is one that is universal as well....It's not autobiographical, but it’s themes that I've borrowed from my life and my friends' lives."